jaminthorns/environment/README.md

   security or privacy reasons).
 When calling `secret` for a value that has not yet been stored, you will be prompted to enter a value.

-- `modifier_key` prints the OS-appropriate modifier key.
-This is used when configuring keyboard shortcuts that should differ across operating systems.
+- `command_key` prints the OS-appropriate command key.
+The uniform keyboard setup is meant to act like macOS, so command key behavior is emulated in other environments.

-- `windows_run` runs a command directly in Windows if possible.
+- `windows_run` runs a command directly in Windows.

 ## Syncing Configuration